 Your sponsored child wants to know about you, and one great way to get to know you better is by learning about your family.
 Tell them about your spouse and your children, if you have any.
 Or if you don’t, you can tell them about your parents and your siblings, or your best friends!
-If your friend or family member has a job they might be familiar with (such as teacher, doctor, police officer) tell them about it.
-What kinds of things do they see from the day to day?
+If your friend or a family member has a job they might be familiar with (such as teacher, doctor, police officer) tell them about it.
+What kinds of things do they see from the day today?
 If your children are in school too, try to relate that to what your sponsored child is experiencing.
 If your sponsored child loves math, you can say: “I’m so happy to hear you love math!
 My son is in second grade, and he’s learning how to add.
 Have you learned how to add yet?”
 Even better–have your kids write your sponsored child directly.
 Since school is a common ground, you can talk about what your favorite subjects in school are or used to be.
 Sending a photo back with your letter will help your sponsored child feel even more connected with you!

 An FH Peru staff member reads the Bible with a community member.
 It’s so easy to show your sponsored child you care for them by sharing Christ’s love with them.